donovanmaxwell/flexbox/README.md

 # flexbox
-Just a simple project to practice flexbox and responsive latouts.
+Just a simple project to practice flexbox and responsive layouts.